UniOULU-TOL/SQATLab/sessions/session5a.md

 % Intro to Mutation Testing
 % Session 5

-# Coverage tells you which part of the system is exercised by tests
+# Remember code coverage?
-# Unit-tests tell you about the quality of your code
+# Unit-tests are the watchmen of your code
 # but...

 -----------------------